naofumi/first_try/README.md

 we can run it without running the others.
 In particular, we want to avoid [build-time integration](https://martinfowler.com/articles/micro-frontends.html#Build-timeIntegration).

+As mentioned in the article, one hallmark is that neither the component application nor the micro-frontends pull in each other as build dependencies.

 ## How to get it running

 1. CD into the "root" project.
 Build it with `npm run build`.
 Then start the server with `npm run preview`.
 Leave this running.